mas-bandwidth/gafferongames/content/post/packet_fragmentation_and_reassembly.md

 };
 </pre>

-And it just happens to be free because four packet types fit into the 2 bits we're already using for packet type.
-Now when a packet is read, if the packet type is zero then we know that a special fragmented packet layout follows the packet type, otherwise we run through the ordinary, non-fragmented read packet codepath.
+And it just happens to be _free_ because four packet types fit into 2 bits.
+Now when a packet is read, if the packet type is zero we know it's a fragment packet, otherwise we run through the ordinary, non-fragmented read packet codepath.

 Lets design what this fragment packet looks like.
 We'll allow a maximum of 256 fragments per-packet and have a fragment size of 1024 bytes.
 This gives a maximum packet size of 256k that we can send through this system, which should be enough for anybody, but please don't quote me on this.